mfherbst/ReducedBasis.jl/docs/src/index.md

 to accelerate the solution of a parametrized eigenvalue problems across the parameter domain.

-In the RBM approach, a surrogate model is assembled by projecting the full problem onto a basis consisting of only a few tens of parameter snapshots, the The package focuses on a greedy strategy that selects snapshots by maximally reducing the estimated error with each additional snapshot.
+In the RBM approach, a surrogate model is assembled by projecting the full problem onto a basis consisting of only a few tens of parameter snapshots.
+The package focuses on a greedy strategy that selects snapshots by maximally reducing the estimated error with each additional snapshot.
 Once the RBM surrogate is assembled, physical observables can be computed for